 Acknowledge your feelings – Recognizing and being aware of our feelings is an important step in being able to take control of them.

 Acceptance – Accepting what happened in the past, and accepting who you are and your current circumstances will help you move on.

 Mindful Practices – Carving out time each day to meditate or practice mindfulness can improve clarity and reduce anxiety.

 Self-talk – Engaging in positive self-talk can help boost your confidence and allow you to work towards achieving your goals without feeling overwhelmed or discouraged.

 Set boundaries – Setting healthy boundaries regarding work/life balance, relationships, or other commitments is essential for maintaining good mental health.

-These practices might not be easy, but they’re necessary if you want to maintain a good level of mental wellbeing over the long term—and that’s the key for successful self-care!
+These practices might not be easy, but they’re necessary if you want to maintain a good level of mental well-being over the long term—and that’s the key to successful self-care!